The basics of hermit crab feeding

 Foraging Guide-Printable Resource

-Beneficial Foods Containing Zeaxanthin – (Also covered in the Nutritional Table above)
+Beneficial Foods for Hermit Crabs Containing Zeaxanthin – (Also covered in the Nutritional Table above)

 Learning to prepare food for your hermit crabs

-Foods Containing Carotenids – (Also covered in the Nutritional Table above)
+Foods Containing Carotenids for Hermit Crabs – (Also covered in the Nutritional Table above)

 Hermit Crab Food Recipes

-In our ongoing effort to back our recommendations with science, we are revamping our safe/unsafe flora and fauna lists.
-This is by no means an exhaustive, international list but every item has been researched.
+In my ongoing effort to back our recommendations with science, we are revamping our safe/unsafe flora and fauna lists.
+This is by no means an exhaustive, international list but every single item has been researched by me (Stacy Griffith) and Stacey May.

 In our early days there was a lack of research regarding hermit crabs so our only option was to rely on food lists intended for other animals (birds, turtles, mammals).
 So in the interest of being as safe as possible that is what we did.